RAprogramm/RAprogramm/README.md

-- 💞️ I’m looking any job like programmer (even for minimal salary)
+- 💞️ I’m looking for any job like programmer (even for minimal salary)

 <!---